dusenberrymw/Pine/README.md

 #### A simple ANN library written entirely in vanilla Python 3

 This has been a fun project that's been written while learning about neural nets and machine learning in general.
+It's also being used for research in Emergency Medicine.

 ## Requirements
 Python3 installed (and accessible at '/usr/bin/env python3')

 ## Library
-See pine/ folder
+View the pine/ directory -> everything should be pretty well documented

 ## Command line script
 Use './bin/pineCLI.py' (add '-h' for help)

-#### Install Shell Command
+##### Install Shell Command:
 To access pineCLI.py globally, run './installShellCommand.py'.
-This will install 'pine' to /usr/local/bin/ as a soft link.
+This will install 'pine' to /usr/local/bin/ as a soft link, allowing bin/pineCLI.py to be run as 'pine' from any directory, assuming /usr/local/bin/ is on your path.

 ## Demo
 Use './demo/demo.py' for a quick, old demo.
 Also, the bottom of demo.py